-- Books: As all readings are available on Canvas or on reserve at the Fine Arts Library, and there are no required book expenses associated with the course.
-Where books are recommended for your long-term reference, you may wish to consult online used book sales. - Subway/Bus: Students will make four required in-class roundtrip visits to our sites and Philadelphia archives.
+• Subway/Bus: Students will make several in-class roundtrip visits to our sites and Philadelphia archives.
 Individual research trips will also be required.
 Using a SEPTA Key Card, each round-trip (bus or subway) will cost \$4.00.
-Assuming ten trips in total, students can expect to spend up to \$40 (although additional archive visits could increase transportation costs a bit further).
-When possible, biking or walking may save money.
+Assuming ten trips in total, students can expect to spend up to \$40.
+When possible, biking or walking may save money, particularly as most sites this term are located within walking distance of Penn.